Understanding User Prototypes

 For instance, you can request Claude to develop a Tetris game, and it will generate the code for you automatically.

-Click on the link (https://claude.ai/public/artifacts/d4804021-9718-48e6-aeee-8b9939074918 if you wish to explore the application created by Claude in detail
+Click on the link (https://claude.ai/public/artifacts/d4804021-9718-48e6-aeee-8b9939074918) if you wish to explore the application created by Claude in detail.

-Challenges and Limitations
+Challenges and Limitations of AI in Prototyping

 As powerful as AI is, product managers must remain vigilant.